Why Does My Dog Lick His Paws?

 Allergies/infections

-Just like arthritis, the dog could be feeling pain, tenderness, or other symptoms from allergies or existing infections.
-"Overall, licking their paws is a dog saying, 'ouch there is a problem here, let me try to fix it,'" says Dr. Mar.
+Just like arthritis, your dog could be feeling pain, tenderness, or other symptoms from allergies or existing infections.

-If you and your dog are active and enjoy going on hikes, walks, or even to the beach, make sure to check your dog's paws and hair for burrs, tar, foxtails, etc. to stop a problem before it starts.
-"This will not only help you bond with your dog more, but also help them learn to trust you more, as well as prevent further problems to your dog's paw as you can catch any problems before they start," says Dr. Mar.
+• If you and your dog are active and enjoy going on hikes, walks, or even to the beach, make sure to check your dog's paws and hair for burrs, tar, foxtails, etc. to stop a problem before it starts.
+Be sure to check between the toes in the webbing.

 Talk to a vet now — it's free!